Skip to main content

 Creating a fully zero-knowledge app with Lunatask's complex data model would be challenging.
 This is a conscious decision made to balance security with practicality.
 We have a pragmatic approach to this, not a paranoid one.

 Our approach to encryption is the following: Even if one could follow the breadcrumbs (in this case, the metadata), they would still not know what the task is about.
-Hence why we don't consider Lunatask technically knowing that the task is marked as "started" useful for anything or somehow violating your privacy.
+Hence why we don't consider Lunatask technically knowing that the task is marked as "started" to be an issue.

 If you are looking for a zero-knowledge app, check out Standard Notes.